TuomoNieminen/Helsinki-Open-Data-Science/docs/cluster_classification.md

 - [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) (binary/categorical distance measure)
 - [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) (distance measure for words/strings)

-K-means (1)
+K -means
 ==================================================
 incremental: false
 autosize: true

-- K-means is possibly the oldest and used clustering method in many fields of study
+- *K*-means is possibly the oldest and used clustering method in many fields of study
-    - Easy to use and relatively fast, often finds a solution
+- Pro: Easy to use and often finds a solution
-    - Small change in the dataset can produce very different results
+- Con: Small change in the dataset can produce very different results

-***

-*nice plot here*
+- Many variations of *k*-means: *k*-means++, *k*-medoids, *k*-medians...

-K-means (2)
+K-means algorithm
 ==================================================
 incremental: false

-Algorithm
+autosize: true

 1. Choose the number of clusters you want to have and pick initial cluster centroids.
 2. Calculate distances between centroids and datapoints.